Doug Cosbie

-Early years
+Early life

 Cosbie attended Saint Francis High School in Mountain View, California.
 He competed in football, basketball, baseball and ran in the two-mile relay in track.

-As a senior in 1973, he helped the Lancers reach the finals of the Central Coast Section playoffs, before losing the title game 32-30 to Saratoga High School.
+As a senior in 1973, he helped the Lancers reach the finals of the Central Coast Section playoffs, before losing the title game 32–30 to Saratoga High School.
 In 1974, he was part of the first Santa Clara Valley All-Star Football Game, playing with the North team.

 College career

 Cosbie initially enrolled at De Anza College.
 He later transferred to the College of the Holy Cross, playing 11 games as a backup, while tallying 1 reception for 6 yards.
 He transferred to Santa Clara University after the 1974 season, to play under head coach Pat Malley.

 As a freshman in 1975, he collected 26 receptions and 5 touchdowns.
 As sophomore in 1976, he was named the starter at tight end, registering 34 receptions for 444 yards and one touchdown.
 As a junior in 1977, he posted 31 receptions for 517 yards and one touchdown.

-As a senior in 1978, he ran over strong safety Dan Keefe twice, knocking him unconscious both times during the spring game.
 In the regular season, he recorded 29 receptions for 427 yards and 3 touchdowns.
 He finished his Santa Clara career with 120 receptions for 1,721 yards, 14.3 yards per reception and 10 touchdowns.
 His records were eventually broken by Brent Jones.
 For his achievements, Cosbie was inducted into the Santa Clara University Athletic Hall of Fame.